 All links go directly to official Slate Spring, Mississippi government websites.

-Law enforcement in Slate Spring, Calhoun County is provided by the Calhoun County Sheriff's Office and municipal police departments in cities like Bruce and Calhoun City.
-The Bruce Police Department and Calhoun City Police Department handle law enforcement within their respective city limits, focusing on community policing and local crime prevention.
-These agencies coordinate with the sheriff's office on major crimes and investigations that cross jurisdictional boundaries.
+Law enforcement in Slate Spring, Calhoun County is provided by the Calhoun County Sheriff's Office working alongside municipal police departments in nearby Bruce and Calhoun City.
+The Bruce Police Department and Calhoun City Police Department handle enforcement within their respective city limits, where they focus on community policing and local crime prevention.
+When major crimes occur or investigations cross jurisdictional lines, these agencies coordinate with the sheriff's office.

 Jail & Inmate Records